hasura/graphql-engine/docs/graphql/manual/queries/performance.rst

       "id": 1
    }

+Hasura now tries to map a GraphQL query to a prepare statement where the parameters have a one-to-one correspondence to the variables defined in the GraphQL query.
+The first time a query comes in, Hasura generates a plan for the query which consists of two things:

+1. The prepare statement
+2. Information necessary to convert variables into the prepared statement's arguments

-For such a query, Hasura generates the following prepared statement (simplified):
+For the above query, Hasura generates the following prepared statement (simplified):

 .. code-block:: plpgsql